-PLAY / RECESS
+PLAYGROUND / RECESS

-Supervision is provided by teachers and a paraprofessional each recess.
+Supervision is provided by teachers and paraprofessionals each recess.
 Students must abide by playground rules set up by the elementary faculty.
 Copies of the rules are posted in the elementary section of the building.
 No student will be excused from outdoor play unless a note is brought from the parents or doctor.
 If a child is to be excused from outdoor play for three or more consecutive days, a doctor's note explaining the nature of the illness may be required.

-Boots must be worn when there is snow on the ground or the student must remain on the walks.
+Boots should be worn when there is snow on the ground; otherwise, the student must remain on the concrete/sidewalks.
 These boots cannot be worn inside the school during the day.
-We recommend no high heels or clogs for play.
-Generally, students will go out to play if the temperature is +20 F or above.
+Additionally, students should refrain from throwing snowballs while on school grounds.
+Outside recess will be held if the outside air temperature and or wind chill is 20°F or greater.
 If the teacher determines there is apparent danger to the health due to the temperature and wind, students will play inside.
 Please dress your child for outside play.
-Students must have enclosed shoes.
-Tennis shoes are encouraged.
-Flip flops and platform shoes are prohibited for reasons of student safety.
+Tennis shoes are highly encouraged.